 In Leading Digital, authors George Westerman, Didier Bonnet, and Andrew McAfee highlight how large companies in traditional industries—from finance to manufacturing to pharmaceuticals—are using digital to gain strategic advantage.
 They illuminate the principles and practices that lead to successful digital transformation.
 Based on a study of more than four hundred global firms, including Asian Paints, Burberry, Caesars Entertainment, Codelco, Lloyds Banking Group, Nike, and Pernod Ricard, the book shows what it takes to become a Digital Master.
 It explains successful transformation in a clear, two-part framework: where to invest in digital capabilities, and how to lead the transformation.

-Our 2014 Fall Lunch Seminars are underway - see the schedule as well as recorded video here.
+Our 2015 Spring Seminars are underway - see the schedule and more information here.

 Want to find out about future events?
 Join our mailing list at http://eepurl.com/6dIT5